nhsconnect/ITK-DocumentReference/Generation/Profile.DocumentReference/Extension-ITK-Participant-1.md

-An extension to detail the participant.
-Participants are people,organisations or devices that are involved in some way with the document.
+An extension carrying details of a person or people related to the patient who is/are involved in some way in the document.